jfilatow/cursor-enablement/README.md

 - This grants broader edit permission and multi‑file scaffolding while keeping confirmations for destructive actions.

 ### Quick start
-1. Sign in to Cursor Business and open this folder in Cursor.
+1. Sign in to Cursor and open this folder:
 2. Go to [01-basics/README.md](01-basics/README.md).
 This is the step‑by‑step guide.
 3. Outcome of `01-basics`: your `progress.md` plus a simple dashboard you build by prompting Cursor.
 4. Install a Markdown/HTML preview extension (details in [01-basics/README.md](01-basics/README.md)).